algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 Result Page: Displays the total travel time and the landmarks along the route.

-Alternatively, you can download the complete file with all the directions from point A to point B.
+You can also download the complete file with all directions from Landmark A to Landmark B in XML or JSON format.

 ![alt text](<images/figma_cap_ next_page.png>)